opendvs/opendvs/README.md

 }
 ```

+> If you want to upload larger files (>2M), you will need to change nginx property `client_max_body_size`, otherwise large uploads will fail.

 ### Salt Formulas
 For easier platform deployment, SaltStack states are available inside `docs/salt/state`.
 Appropriate pillars are available in `docs/salt/pillar`.
 Currently supported OS are Ubuntu and CentOS, systemd is currently only supported init.

 All parts of platform can be applied by triggering highstate for `opendvs.<component>` state.
 All required runtime dependencies will be installed (as per supplied pillars), except MQ broker and SQL database.

-> For installing Oracle Java you need to accept *Oracle Binary Code License Agreement* by specifying `java:accept_licence: True* pillar.
+> For installing Oracle Java you need to accept **Oracle Binary Code License Agreement** by specifying `java:accept_licence: True` pillar.
 Otherwise you need to ensure Java is installed on target machine!

 #### RabbitMQ
 RabbitMQ can be installed on separate server, all necessary configuration parameters will be set up after installation (users, virtual hosts and management interface).